helloworld-wezi/Cyclistic_Trip/README.md

 # Cyclistic_Trip

+This project was carried to complete the Google Data Analytics Certification on Coursera.

 ## Tasks:
 1. How do annual members and casual riders use Cyclistic bikes differently?
 2. Why would casual riders buy Cyclistic annual memberships?